-To receive cable signals from the outdoor receptacle: Press switch to OFF position.
-The light on the wall plate will go (OFF) showing that power is no longer connected to the antenna and that both TV sets are receiving signals from the outdoor receptacle.
-To receive signals from antenna: Press switch to ON position.
+To receive cable signals from the exterior inlet: Press switch to OFF position.
+The light on the wall plate will go (OFF) showing that power is no longer connected to the antenna and that both TV sets are receiving signals.
+To receive signals from the roof antenna: Press switch to ON position.
 The light on the wall plate will come (ON) showing that power is connected to the antenna and both TV sets are receiving signals from the antenna.